Iris antilibanotica: Taxonomy

 It is sometimes known as 'Bludan Iris', 'iris de l’Anti-Liban' (in French) and سَوْسَن قلموني، سَوْسَن بلودان (in Arabic).

 The Latin specific epithet antilibanotica refers to Antilbanus (or Anti-Lebanon Mountains) in central Syria.

 It was first published and described by John Edward Dinsmore in 'Flora of Syria' (G.E.
 Post, Editor) edition 2, Vol.2 on page 599 in 1933.

 It was then published by Dinsmore in Pl.
 Post. & Dinsm.
 Fasc.
 II.
 10 (in 1934) and Publ.
 Am.
 Univ.
 Beirut, Nat.
 Sc.
 Series No.1 and No.3.
 Then in July 1936, in the 'Journal of The Royal Horticultural Society' Vol.61 Edition7, page 291 and the 'Bulletin of the American Iris Society' Vol.66 on page56 in September 1937.

 It was verified by United States Department of Agriculture and the Agricultural Research Service on 4 April 2003, and then updated on 1 December 2004.

 It is listed in the Encyclopedia of Life, and in the Catalogue of Life.

 Iris antilibanotica is an accepted name by the RHS.

 Distribution and habitat

 It is native to temperate Asia.

 Range

 It is endemic to Syria, near to the town of Bludan, and the Al-Qalamoun Mountains.

 Habitat

 It grows on rocky mountain sides, near to the snow line.

 The habitat of the iris was described in full by Peter Werckmeister in the Iris Yearbook (in 1957).

 They can be found at an altitude of 2000 to 2300 m above sea level.

 Synecology

 Within the Anti Lebanon Mountains, it is found with other rare species including Thymus alfredae, Silene schlumbergeri, Alyssum subspinosum, Astragalus antilibani and Ferulago frigida.

-Near to the town of Bluden, it is found with fritillaries, Tulipa and Romula.
+Near to the town of Bluden, it is found with fritillaries, tulips and Romula.